kid551/kid551.github.io/_posts/2016-09-27-compute-LeNet5.md

 Yann LeCun's classic paper [Gradient-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) is worth every Deep Learning researcher for reading.
 It contains about 43 pages(except the reference pages), which is some kind of challenge for your patience and focus.
 Based on this price, you can get the detailed explanations and intuitive insights behind the deep learning development.

 When I read the **II-B** part, I found there're lots of summary numbers about the famous LeNet-5 network.
 But in this compact paper, it didn't give detailed steps for those computations.
-But I thinik these computing steps are interesting and are able to give us deeper understanding about how this network works.
+But I think these computing steps are interesting and are able to give us deeper understanding about how this network works.
 So, I'd like to complement those details.

 ### Layer $$C_1$$ (6@28x28).